MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 ### Rights Management templates

-As soon as you activate the Azure Rights Management service, two default templates are available for you that restricts data access to users within your organization.
+As soon the Azure Rights Management service is activated, two default templates are available for you that restricts data access to users within your organization.
 You can use these templates to immediately help prevent data leaking from your organization.
 You can also supplement these default templates by configuring your own protection settings that apply more restrictive controls.

 When you create a label for Azure Information Protection that includes protection settings, under the covers, this action creates a corresponding Rights Management template.
 You can then additionally use that template with applications and services that support Azure Rights Management.